ecain21/Final-Project/Project.md

 <br>

 For most of the age categories there may be a slight negative association between hours of sleep and hours of social media use.
 It appears that while hours of sleep go up, hours of social media use may slightly go down.
 For the age category 19 years - 23 years, there appears to be no association at all between amount of sleep and amount of social media use.
-In addition, the association is not clear for any age group, leading us to believe that the results from the COVID-19 dataset that we are using most likely follow the trnd that the 2018 study by Berryman, Ferguson, and Negy suggested, which is that there is limited proof between social media and mental health effects.
+In addition, the association is not clear for any age group, leading us to believe that the results from the COVID-19 dataset that we are using most likely follow the trend that the 2018 study by Berryman, Ferguson, and Negy suggested, which is that there is limited proof between social media and mental health effects.
 It is also worth noting that difference in amount of time sleeping is not the best indicator of mental health outcomes, and another measurement like an increase anxiety or depression symptoms may be a better indicator that was not included in the data set that we used.

 <br>